2021 Midwestern State Mustangs football team

 The 2021 Midwestern State Mustangs football team represented Midwestern State University in the 2021 NCAA Division II football season.
 They were led by head coach Bill Maskill, who was in his 20th season at Midwestern State.
 The Mustangs played their home games at Memorial Stadium and were members of the Lone Star Conference.

-Previous season

-The Mustangs finished the 2020 season 1–2.
-On August 12, 2020, the Lone Star Conference postponed fall competition in 2020 for several sports due to the COVID-19 pandemic.
-A few months later in January 2021, the conference announced that there will be no spring conference competition in football.
-Teams that opt-in to compete would have to schedule on their own.
-The Mustangs played four games in Spring 2021.
+Preseason

+LSC media poll

+The LSC media poll was released on July 27, 2021.
+The Mustangs were predicted to finish tied-for-fourth in the conference.

 Schedule

 Midwestern State announced their 2021 football schedule on March 24, 2021.